stetsonharding/western-chime/README.md

   //Adding item to users shopping cart.
     setCartItems((prevItems) => [...prevItems, learnMoreModalData]);
   //Checking to see if a beverage id is equal to the id passed into the function.
-  /*if true, change the value of the isAddedToCart property so that the product card now displays a shopping cart icon rather than a plus sign. */
+  /*if true, change the value of the isAddedToCart property so that the product card now displays a shopping cart icon. rather than a plus sign. */
     let updatedBeverages = beverages.map((beverage) => {
       if (id === beverage.id) {